kaidawe/documentation/API/model-function/request-file-data/get.md

 >    "body": "Submit user is not a valid organization or username",
 >  }
 >```
-> This response means that the ``selectedUser`` you submit either isn"t valid or isn"t accessible from the currently logged in account.
+> This response means that the ``selectedUser`` you submit either isn't valid or isn't accessible from the currently logged in account.

 > #### ``Error 404``
 > An unsuccessful response with a response body like this